 Git Over Reticulum

-A set of utilities for distributed collaborative software development and publishing is included in RNS.
+A set of utilities for distributed collaborative software development and publishing are included in RNS.

 The system consists of two parts: The rngit node that hosts repositories, and the git-remote-rns helper that enables Git to communicate with rngit nodes.
 As soon as you have RNS installed on your system, you can transparently use Git with Reticulum-hosted repositories just like any other type of remote.
 Git over Reticulum uses URLs in the following format: rns://DESTINATION_HASH/group/repo.